Ellyn Satter's Division of Responsibility in Feeding

-- The parent is responsible for what, when, where
+- The parent is responsible for what, when, where.

-- The child is responsible for how much and whether
+- The child is responsible for how much and whether.

 Parents’ feeding jobs:

-- Choose and prepare the food
+- Choose and prepare the food.

-- Provide regular meals and snacks
+- Provide regular meals and snacks.

-- Make eating times pleasant
+- Make eating times pleasant.

-- Not let children have food or beverages (except for water) between meal and snack times
+- Not let children have food or beverages (except for water) between meal and snack times.

-- Let children grow up to get bodies that are right for them
+- Let children grow up to get bodies that are right for them.

 Children’s eating jobs:

-- Children will eat
+- Children will eat.

-- They will eat the amount they need
+- They will eat the amount they need.

-- They will learn to eat the food their parents eat
+- They will learn to eat the food their parents eat.

-- They will grow predictably
+- They will grow predictably.

-- They will learn to behave well at mealtime
+- They will learn to behave well at mealtime.

-©2013 by Ellyn Satter published at www.EllynSatterInstitute.org.
-You may reproduce this article if you don't charge for it or change the content and if you do include the for more about and copyright statements.
-Please email about how and where you use it (include a link if applicable).
+©2016 by Ellyn Satter published at www.EllynSatterInstitute.org.
+You may reproduce this article if you don't charge for it or change it in any way and if you do include the for more about and copyright statements.